-Except for the Frog TACT, the Escape was the most packable and portable contender we tested.
+The Escape was one of the most packable and portable contenders we tested.

 The no extras/minimalist approach in the design of this bag yielded an incredibly efficient and tidy package.
-Not only is the packed bivy, at 4" x 7.5", easy to stow, it was also one of the easiest to unpack and repack in its stuff sack.
+Not only is the packed bivy, at 4 inches by 7.5 inches, easy to stow, it was also one of the easiest to unpack and repack in its stuff sack.

-$60 might seem like a steep price upon first viewing of the Escape bivy.
+Upon first viewing of the Escape bivy, its price might seem steep.
 The first time you get caught out after dark with an unplanned bivy, you will realize the high value of this piece of kit.
-The SOL is much more durable than an emergency blanket or the Frog TACT emergency bivy.
-This thing is built to last and feels durable and puncture resistant.
+The SOL is much more durable than an emergency blanket.
+This thing is built to last and feels durable and puncture-resistant.
 In addition, it easily adds 10 degrees to your sleeping bag's temperature rating.
 When we had a sleeping pad with us, this bivy was actually pretty comfortable, too.
 We feel like while this isn't the most weather resistant or the most comfortable, it is definitely worth its weight and price tag.

 The SOL Escape is targeted to those seeking to have a lightweight but functional kit in addition to those who just need an emergency bivy.
 We would not only use this bivy ourselves, we would recommend it to anyone looking for a lightweight, warm moderately weather-resistant bivy solution.